Policies Governing Graduation

-- International students who wish to inquire about part-time status in their final semester must speak with advisors in the College Office and the International Student and Scholar Services office.
+- International students who wish to inquire about part-time status in their final semester must speak with an assistant dean in the College Office and the International Student and Scholar Services office.

 Each department, program or individualized major advisor will certify students as having met the requirements for the respective majors and minors.

 Seniors should consult with an advisor in the department in which they wish to minor, to confirm that the minor has been certified on the Academic Planning Worksheet and posted to the student’s transcript.

 Because the value of the Penn experience lies not only in courses taken but also in participation in the life of the University community both in and outside the classroom, at least four semesters of full-time study must be completed in Philadelphia while enrolled at the University of Pennsylvania.
 Students must also be registered for their last two semesters at the University, including registration through its approved programs for study abroad.